-- E2 Established track record of teaching at undergraduate and/or postgraduate levels - E3 Experience of student assessment activities - E4 Experience of curriculum development - D2 Experience of managing teaching activities and teams - D3 Track record of securing funding for teaching, scholarship and/or knowledge exchange activities
+- E4 Established track record of teaching genealogy at undergraduate and/or postgraduate levels. - E5 Experience of student assessment activities. - E6 Experience of curriculum development. - E7 Experience of managing teams. - DI Track record of securing funding for teaching, scholarship and/or knowledge exchange activities. - D2 Experience of online teaching pedagogy and platforms - D3 Experience of working as a professional genealogist or in a similar field.